Translate

 Cannons in all directions.

-A smile for the camera from my wonderful wife, (she has the cannon!) as we walk the ramparts.
+A smile for the camera from my wonderful wife (she has the cannon!) as we walk the ramparts.

-Before travelling across to the Island of Öland we take time to watch thousands of Eider ducks passing through the Kalmar Sund.(Kalmar Strait) The afternoon bring a bitterly cold wind but it is no deterrent for the birds.
+Before travelling across the Island of Öland, we watch thousands of Eider ducks passing through the Kalmar Sund.
+(Kalmar Strait) The afternoon brings a bitterly cold wind, but it is no deterrent for the birds.

-Late in the day we cross the Ölansbron (Öland Bridge) a 6km-long road bridge linking the mainland with the Island of Öland (the land of windmills).
+Late in the day, we cross the Ölansbron (Öland Bridge), a 6km-long road bridge linking the mainland with the Island of Öland (the land of windmills).

-The mainland just visible across the strait.
+The mainland is just visible across the strait.

-The sun re-appears just above Swedens mainland.
+The sun reappears just above Sweden's mainland.

 What a beautiful end to a great day!